Sources of support

 Hearing information line

-Our hearing information line is available to all doctors who’ve been referred to the MPTS for a medical practitioners tribunal.
+Our hearing information line is available to all doctors who’ve been referred to the MPTS for a tribunal hearing.

-The line allows you to speak to somebody, free of charge, about what to expect when you attend your hearing and how best to prepare for your tribunal.
+The line allows you to speak to somebody, free of charge, about what to expect when you attend your hearing and how best to prepare for your tribunal hearing.

-We commissioned this service, which is run by run volunteers from two law schools, particularly to help doctors who intend to represent themselves at their hearing.
+We commissioned this service, which is run by student volunteers from BPP University School of Law, particularly to help doctors who intend to represent themselves at their hearing.

 You can use the service to: